sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

          };
      };

-The <code>external-bus</code> uses 2 cells for the address value; one for the chip select number, and one for the offset from the base of the chip select.
+The `external-bus` uses 2 cells for the address value; one for the chip select number, and one for the offset from the base of the chip select.
 The length field remains as a single cell since only the offset portion of the address needs to have a range.
-So, in this example, each <code>reg</code> entry contains 3 cells; the chipselect number, the offset, and the length.
+So, in this example, each `reg` entry contains 3 cells; the chipselect number, the offset, and the length.

 Since the address domains are contained to a node and its children, parent nodes are free to define whatever addressing scheme makes sense for the bus.
 Nodes outside of the immediate parent and child nodes do not normally have to care about the local addressing domain, and addresses have to be mapped to get from one domain to another.